 Who doesn’t want to come away from this experience with some amazing photos?
 Well, taking photos in the dark is definitely a bit of a skill.
-I’m seriously not going to preach here about my photography skills (because I don’t really have any at the mo- I’m working on it though!) but if you have a decent camera and want to have a go, I would definitely recommend having a practice beforehand.
+If you have a decent camera and want to have a go, I would definitely recommend practising beforehand to maximising your chances of photographing the northern lights in Iceland.
 Make sure you get a tripod as well as the camera really can’t move at all for this type of photography.

 I can only speak from my personal experience, but I think it would be fair to assume that the guides who do the tours are locals and pretty experienced.
 Use your waiting time to ask them stuff!
 The chances are they are full of tips, knowledge and incredible stories.

 Be prepared to go when it does happen

 You never know how long the Northern Lights will show for, so make sure you’re ready to take all the photos you want!